Job Market Paper

 Debt Callability and Firm Dynamics

-Conferences and Seminars: University of Montreal, Federal Reserve Bank of St. Louis, 2023 Annual Meeting CEA, 2023 CEA Graduate Poster Session, 2022 SCSE, 2022 17th CIREQ Ph.D.
+Conferences and Seminars: University of Montreal, 2024 Annual Meeting CEA, Federal Reserve Bank of St. Louis, 2023 Annual Meeting CEA, 2023 CEA Graduate Poster Session, 2022 SCSE, 2022 17th CIREQ Ph.D.
 Students Conference, Quebec Social Sciences Ph.D.
 Students Seminar

-Monetary Policy Narratives and House Price Expectations with Firmin Ayivodji
+2. Monetary Policy Narratives and House Price Expectations with Firmin Ayivodji (IMF)

 This paper examines the impact of Central Bank narratives on house price expectations using a unique dataset from three different textual sources: direct central bank communication (monetary policy reports and speeches), newspaper articles, and Twitter posts.
 Leveraging advanced computational linguistics and machine learning techniques, we analyze the narrative tone in monetary policy reports, speeches, news articles, and tweets related to the monetary policy decisions of the Bank of Canada (BoC).
 Our findings reveal that narrative sentiment expressed in these sources significantly shapes expectations for future house prices.
 Furthermore, we observe that sentiment related to credit, financial conditions, and housing narratives holds considerable predictive power in shaping house price expectations.
 Additionally, we employ deep learning methods to extract information specifically related to the forward-looking aspects of sentiment in monetary policy narratives.
 These results highlight the pronounced impact of forward-looking narrative sentiment on house price expectations.
 The study suggests that social and news media can serve as valuable tools for central banks in managing economic expectations, with significant implications for the housing market.